Race Today: History

 Race Today was established in 1969 by the Institute of Race Relations.
 From 1973 onward, the monthly magazine was under the direction of a breakaway organisation, the Brixton-based Race Today Collective.
 This body aimed for a political rather than scholarly approach, based on a combination of libertarian Marxism and radical anti-racism.

-The magazine's first editor under the new leadership was journalist and broadcaster Darcus Howe.
-Howe was much influenced by Trinidadian Marxist C. L. R. James, and under his tenure Race Today became a leading voice of Black political journalism in Britain.
+The magazine's first editor under the new leadership was journalist and broadcaster Darcus Howe, who was much influenced by Trinidadian Marxist C. L. R. James, and under Howe's tenure Race Today became a leading voice of Black political journalism in Britain.
 (James would later live his final years in the building that housed the office of Race Today, at 165 Railton Road in Brixton, where a blue plaque was installed by English Heritage in 2004.)
 A compilation of Howe's arguments in Race Today appeared in a 1978 pamphlet entitled The Road Make to Walk on Carnival Day.

 Farrukh Dhondy, later the author of a biography of C. L. R. James, began his writing career with Race Today in 1970.
 Another notable member of the Race Today Collective was Linton Kwesi Johnson, who joined the group in 1974.
 His first book of poems appeared the same year under the Race Today imprint, and he later served as the magazine's arts editor.
 The publication and its editor feature prominently in the song "Man Free (For Darcus Howe)" on Linton Kwesi Johnson's 1978 debut album Dread Beat an' Blood with his then band Poet and the Roots.